Labour and Delivery

 During your prenatal visits, talk with your doctor about your labour and delivery options.
 You may want to write them down as a birth plan.
 It's an ideal picture of what you would like to happen.

 But try to be flexible.
 No labour and delivery can be predicted or planned.
 So give yourself permission to change your mind at any time.
 And be prepared for your childbirth to be different from what you planned.
 If an emergency arises, your doctor has a responsibility to ensure both your safety and your baby's safety.
-You may still be allowed to share in some decisions, but your choices may be limited.
+You may still share in decisions, but your choices may be limited.

 What to put in a birth plan